Open 24/7

 Safety & Stability

-If there’s violence or threats, review injunction options.
-If kids are involved, think interim routines.
+If there's violence or threats, review injunction options right away.
+If kids are involved, think about interim routines that keep conflict away from them.

-Gather pay stubs, tax returns, bank & credit statements, mortgage, car loan, retirement—disclosure is coming either way (Rule 12.285).
+Collect pay stubs, tax returns, bank and credit statements, mortgage documents, car loans, and retirement account statements.
+Disclosure is coming either way (Rule 12.285).

 List income, bills, and immediate needs.
-Learn the basics of alimony and temporary support.
+Learn the basics of alimony and temporary support so you know what to expect.

 Kids & Time-Sharing

 Study parenting plans and what courts look at.
-Keep conflict away from the kids.
+Keep conflict away from the kids, and focus on routines that give them stability.

 File & Serve